Misfits-Rebels-Outcasts/ShaderMuse/README.md

 <img src=gallery/Lake.gif width="15%" height="15%"> <img src=gallery/ArtsyFlower.gif width="15%" height="15%"> <img src=gallery/ComicPuzzle.gif width="15%" height="15%">
 <img src=gallery/GradientFlow.gif width="15%" height="15%"> <img src=gallery/SinusoidalNoise.gif width="15%" height="15%"> <img src=gallery/ArtyMetal.gif width="15%" height="15%">

+Jump straight into [compiling the project](code/Readme.md) - with XCode, Swift, Metal, and iOS.

 ## Fire Flame Shader Photo Effect

 To create the Fire Photo Effect, we first develop a "fire like" Shader and use a mask to create the effect of edges on the image catching fire.
 A Difference of Gaussian on the grayscale of the original image is first computed and then used to produce a sketch effect mask.